-Our Special Education staff is committed to locating, identifying, evaluating and serving all students with special needs from ages 3 through age 22 in need of special education and related services.
+Our staff is committed to locating, identifying, evaluating and serving all students with special needs from ages 3 through age 22 in need of special education and related services.

 Special education services are provided to students eligible under state/federal guidelines at no cost to families.
-The core purpose of special education is to provide specially designed instruction and intervention in order for students with a disability to access their education in the least restrictive environment.
+The core purpose of special education is to provide specially designed instruction in order for students with a disability to access their education in the least restrictive environment.

 Intellectual Disability (ID)

 Hard of Hearing (HH)

 Emotional Disturbance (ED)

 Referral - Assessment - Meeting to Review Results - Eligibility Criteria - Areas of Need - Goals - Special Factors - Services